André Castelot

 André Castelot, born André Storms (23 January 1911, Antwerp – 18 July 2004, Neuilly-sur-Seine), was a French writer and scriptwriter born in Belgium.
 He was the son of the Symbolist painter Maurice Chabas and Gabrielle Storms-Castelot (née Gabrielle Alice Castelot), and the brother of the film actor Jacques Castelot.
 He wrote more than one hundred books, mostly biographies of famous people.

+With the historian Alain Decaux he hosted the radio program La Tribune de l'Histoire on RTF from 1951 until 1997.
+He also collaborated with Decaux on the RTF television program La caméra explore le temps from 1956 to 1966.

+He was awarded the Prix d’Académie of the Académie Française four times: in 1951 for Philippe Égalité, le prince rouge, in 1952 for Dans l’ombre de l'histoire.
+Souvenirs du prince de Faucigny-Lucinge, in 1954 for Marie-Antoinette and in 1984 for the body of his historical work.